On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: The B o kstedt-Madsen map to -theory

-The weak equivalence of Theorem \ref{Genauer} implies that $\Omega B \cobd$ admits the structure of an infinite loop space.
+The weak equivalence of Theorem \ref{Genauer} implies that $\Omega B \cobd$ admits the structure of an infinite loop space, i.e. it is weakly equivalent to the 0-th space of an $\Omega$-spectrum.
 Broadly speaking, this is the same structure as the one induced by the operation of making two embedded cobordisms disjoint and taking their disjoint union.
 However, some careful analysis is required to make this operation precise since there is no canonical choice of making two embedded cobordisms disjoint, in a symmetric manner.
 A possible approach is to construct a $\Gamma$-space consisting of $n$-tuples of cobordisms that are disjoint.
 Another one would be to follow the methods of \cite{Boekstedt-Madsen(2011)} to construct deloopings of $B \cobd$ geometrically.
-For our purposes here, it will suffice to assume the infinite loop space structure on $\Omega B \cobd$ that is induced by $Q(BO(d)_+)$.
+For our purposes here, we will regard $\Omega B \cobd$ as an infinite loop space with the structure that is induced by $Q(BO(d)_+)$.